THE HAVARD FAMILY

 have all begun to prepare for bed.

-the last tiny flame glows in the dark.
-A dog howls across the field, and is
+last tiny flame glows in the dark.
+A dog howls across the field, and is answered by

 NO LONELINESS IN THE LARGE FAMILY

 By Miriam Havard Tatum

 There were autumn afternoons just as serene and beautiful as this when I was a

 child, and there was a large family in whose home I spent many happy days and

 nights.
 Had it not been for this happy household I would have been a very lonely